Zhuwenqian/libcakn-cpp/docs/API.md

 - Conflicts are checked **both ways** (newly-declared + already-selected), including version constraints.
 - Recommended/suggested mods conflicting with the selected set are silently skipped; hard-dependency conflicts are recorded in `conflicts`.
+- `collectRecommends=true` collects the Recommends (with cascade — a recommended mod's own Recommends are followed too) into `recommendedModules` instead of auto-installing; `autoInstallRecommends` is ignored in this mode.
+Candidates are de-duplicated and version-descending.
 - A non-empty `providerChoices` means the UI should let the user pick, then re-resolve.

 ---